-When Google announced the Pixel 3, it showcased a new photo mode called Night Sight.
-It didn't launch with the new devices, but it is now being pushed out to the Pixel to change the way that you take photos in low light.
+When Google announced the Pixel 3, it showcased the new photo mode called Night Sight.
+It didn't launch with the new devices, but rolled out to Pixel devices in November 2018 to change the way that you take photos in low light.
+It was a game-changer, shifting the goal for night photography in smartphones.

 Here's everything you need to know about Night Sight and how it works.

 The good news is that isn't a technology that's limited to the latest Pixel handsets.
-Google is being pretty generous and making Night Sight a feature for all the Pixel phones:
+Google is being pretty generous and offering Night Sight to all the Pixel phones:

 - Pixel XL